benjamincrozat/legacy-blog/posts/16-what-is-new-php-83.md

 # What's new in PHP 8.3?
 Take a sneak peek.

+PHP is an open source project.
+Knowing what's up for the next release only takes a minute of research to find this official page listing all the [accepted RFCs](https://wiki.php.net/rfc).

 ## When will PHP 8.3 be released?

 **PHP 8.3 will likely be released in November 2023.**